janhofman/juke-it-cef/README.md

 3. Create a temporary folder for intermediate boost build files
 4. Open command line and navigate to boost (boost_1_67_0) folder
 5. From the command line, navigate to unpacked directory and run following commands:
-  `bootstrap`
+  * `bootstrap`
-  `.\b2 --build-dir=build-directory toolset=toolset-name --build-type=complete stage --with-system --with-date_time`, where build-directory is a temporary directory for intermediate build files and toolset-name is name of build tool (use msvc for building with Visual Studio)
+  * `.\b2 --build-dir=build-directory toolset=toolset-name --build-type=complete stage --with-system --with-date_time`, where build-directory is a temporary directory for intermediate build files and toolset-name is name of build tool (use msvc for building with Visual Studio)
 Refer to the Get started manual available via Boost link in case of additional questions.

 ### Cloning and setting up working directory
 1. Clone the repository
-2. Download and unpack Standard Distribution of CEF for your OS from [here](http://opensource.spotify.com/cefbuilds/index.html), **version 3.3202.1683**, then copy **Debug** and **Release** directories to project root folder
+2. Download and unpack Standard Distribution of CEF for your OS from [here](http://opensource.spotify.com/cefbuilds/index.html), **version 3.3202.1683** (use version filter), then copy **Debug** and **Release** directories to project root folder
 3. Download and unpack additional external libraries from [here](https://www.dropbox.com/s/13az32lsxirskrf/libraries.zip?dl=0), copy the libraries folder to project root folder
 4. On command line, navigate to root folder of your working directory
     * `cd /path/to/project-root-folder`